My Fussy Eater | Easy Family Recipes

 Ingredients

-• 1 sheet ready rolled puff pastry (approx 230g)
+- 1 sheet ready rolled puff pastry (approx 320g)

 Instructions

-6. Cook in the oven for 25-35 minutes (time will depend on the size of the sausage rolls so be sure to check them often from 25 minutes) until golden brown and cooked through.
+- Cook in the oven for 30-35 minutes until golden brown and cooked through.

 Notes